By Shanon Roberts, on 10 September 2020

 8. Google Classroom

-Similar to Google Meet, Google Classroom has also surpassed 50 million downloads and students and teachers turn to online schooling.
+Similar to Google Meet, Google Classroom has also surpassed 50 million downloads as students and teachers turn to online schooling.
 This app’s shot to the top 10 is incredibly remarkable when you consider that it was not even in the top 100 list before March 2020.

 With more time home, users have turned to YouTube to help fill the void.
 In May 2020, YouTube was the most downloaded streaming app worldwide, with over 29.3 million installs.

 This is great news for marketers as more and more invest in video marketing.
-Content marketing has been an especially important trend in 2020, and YouTube content creation is certainly a key investment for marketers right now.
+Content marketing has been was an especially important trend in 2020, and YouTube content creation is certainly a key investment for marketers right now.

 10. Microsoft Teams